 Radcliffe Community-Based Student Internships

 The Radcliffe Community-Based Student Internship (CBSI) program matches Harvard undergraduate and graduate students with community organizations, based largely in the greater Boston area, for paid spring term internships.
 The program aims to foster community engagement by providing experiential learning opportunities to students that have real-world impact, while building new, meaningful relationships among community-based organizations, Harvard students, and the Institute.
 Click below for a full list of spring internship opportunities.
-Applications are due by 11:59 PM on Monday, November 7, 2022.More on Community-Based Student Internships
+We are no longer accepting applications for the 2022–2023 academic year.More on Community-Based Student Internships

 Gain Leadership Experience and Training